UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 1. SimCLR uses the NT-Xent loss to increase similarity between positive pairs and decrease similarity with negative samples.

 ### 3. Key Findings
+Experiment Setting:
+Using ResNet-50 as base encoder, and two layer MLP projection head.
+Training at 4096 batch size and 100 epoches.
+SimCLR able to achieve 76.5% Top-1 accuracy on ImageNet[1].

-Importance of Large Batch Sizes: SimCLR demonstrates that more negative samples is better for contrastive learning.
+Large Batch Sizes: SimCLR demonstrates that more negative samples is better for contrastive learning.
 However, training large batch using standard SGD/Momentum is unstable.
 Therefore, SimCLR uses LARS optimizer.

-Data Augumentation is essential: SimCLR relies on strong augmentations (crop, color jitter, Gaussian blur, etc.) to create meaningful positive pairs.
+Data Augmentation: SimCLR relies on strong augmentations (crop, color jitter, Gaussian blur, etc.) to create meaningful positive pairs.
 No single augmentation (e.g., only cropping or only color jitter) is sufficient to learn high-quality representations.
-The model can still solve the contrastive prediction task with high accuracy, but the representations remain poor unless augmentations are combined.
+The model can still solve the contrastive prediction task with high accuracy, but the representations remain poor unless augmentations are combined, as shown in Fig 2 that the diagnoal entries are lower than off-diagnoal entries.
 A particularly important finding is that the composition of random cropping + random color distortion produces the strongest results.
+If only using random cropping, network will find the shortcut that most patches will share similar color distribution[1].

+Contrastive learning benefits from bigger model and longer training.
 ![SimCLR Aug]({{ '/assets/images/team40/simclr_aug.png' | relative_url }})
 *Fig 2.
 Impact of combining data augmentations on representation quality in SimCLR* [1].

 ## Masked Image Modelling (MAE)
+Masked Autoencoders are a self-supervised learning method for masked image modeling.
+The model learns to reconstruct missing image patches using only a set of visible patches[2].
 ### 1. Model Structure

-Masked Autoencoders are a self-supervised learning method for masked image modeling.
-The model learns to reconstruct missing image patches using only a subset of visible patches.

 ![SimCLR Aug]({{ '/assets/images/team40/mae.png' | relative_url }})
 *Fig 2.
 Architecture of Masked Autoencoders (MAE)* [2].

 #### Asymmetric Encoder
 The encoder is a ViT that only processes visible patches.
 Because only small part of image is visible to encoder when using high masking ratio, the encoder computation and memory cost are substantially reduced.
-The encoder learns semantic, high-level features without being forced to memorize low-level pixel statistics.
+The encoder learns semantic, high-level features.

 #### Lightweight Decoder
 The decoder receives both the encoded visible patch embeddings and a set of mask tokens that represent missing patches.
 Mask tokens are shared learned vectors with positional embeddings indicates where a patch should appear.
-The decoder reconstructs pixel values for all patches, and its output dimension equals the number of pixels per patch, which is later reshaped back into image format.
-The decoder is used only during pre-training, not for downstream tasks.
+The decoder reconstructs pixel values for all patches, and its output channel equals the number of pixels per patch, which is later reshaped back into image format.
+The decoder is used only during pre-training, not for downstream tasks, hence the design of it can be lightweight.

 #### Normalized Pixel Reconstruction Variant
 MAE also evaluates reconstruction using normalized pixel values rather than raw RGB pixel values.